-Omayra Issa is a bilingual journalist and TV host with experience working across a wide range of media platforms.
+Omayra Issa is a bilingual journalist with experience working across a wide range of media platforms.

 Based in Regina, Omayra works for Canada’s public broadcaster, Radio-Canada/CBC.
 She is currently a national reporter for CBC News based in Saskatchewan.
 She has reported in several Canadian cities, including Saskatoon and Ottawa.
 She is currently the 2022-2023 CBC/Radio-Canada Fellow, a part of the William Southam Journalism Fellowships at Massey College.

 In 2019 she was named one of Canada’s top 100 Black Women to watch, and was nominated for a YWCA Women of Distinction Award.